PDF

 With this information, it is now possible to ask more detailed questions:

-• Are there current clients whose interests are related or in conflict?
+• are there current clients whose interests are related or in conflict?

-• Is there current or past work that is related or in conflict?
+• is there current or past work that is related or in conflict?

 When answering these questions, it is important to look at them from different perspectives: from the client’s perspective, from the public’s perspective, from the perspective of other clients, and from the perspective of the organization overall.